 HDCCI IPFC Amritsar celebrated World IP Day on April 26, 2021.
-On the occasion, Punjab State Chapter, PHDCCI organized an interactive video conference on 'IP & SMEs: Taking your Ideas to Market -How to Protect & Commercialize your Ideas' on April 26, 2021.
+On the occasion, Punjab State Chapter, PHDCCI organized an interactive video conference on 'IP & SMEs: Taking your Ideas to Market -

+Ideas' on April 26, 2021.
 In his welcome address, Mr. Param Kalra, Regional Chairman, Startup Committee, PHD Chamber and Co-Founder, Start hub Nation informed that PHDCCI has set up an IP Facilitation Centre at Amritsar under the aegis of Ministry of Micro, Small & Medium Enterprises to render IP services to MSMEs and Startups in the region.